Crackdown widens after call for new protests in Egypt

 On Thursday the front page of private pro-government newspaper Al Dostour carried pictures of 33 opposition figures, activists, journalists and writers under the headline: "Beware of them."

-Among them was Mohamed Ali, a former contractor and actor who posted a series of videos in the run-up to the protests from his home in Spain, accusing Sisi and the military of corruption.
+Among them was Mohamed Ali, a former contractor and actor who posted a series of videos ahead of the protests from his home in Spain, accusing Sisi and the military of corruption.
 Sisi has dismissed the allegations as "lies and slander".

-Sisi, who came to power after leading the overthrow of Islamist former president Mohamed Mursi, has overseen a broad crackdown on dissent that has extended to liberal as well as Islamist groups, and which rights groups say is the most severe in living memory.
+Sisi, who came to power after leading the overthrow of Islamist former President Mohamed Mursi, has overseen a broad crackdown on dissent that has extended to liberal as well as Islamist groups, and which rights groups say is the most severe in recent memory.

 Sisi's backers say the crackdown was needed to stabilise Egypt after the turmoil that followed the country's 2011 uprising.

+Authorities frequently link security threats to the Brotherhood, most of whose leadership has been jailed or fled abroad.

-(Reporting by Amina Ismail, Writing by Aidan Lewis, Editing by Ulf Laessing and Timothy Heritage)
+(Reporting by Amina Ismail and Haitham Ahmed, Writing by Aidan Lewis and Mahmoud Mourad, Editing by Timothy Heritage and Dan Grebler)

 ((Aidan.Lewis@tr.com; +20-1001174410;))